YamanAlBochi/Customer-Segmentation-with-Excel/README.md

 Task 1 :

-- performing preliminary data exploration and identify ways to improve the quality of of my clients data using the information provided in the datasets.......
+- performing preliminary data exploration and identify ways to improve the quality of of my clients data using the information provided in the datasets......

 - drafting an email to the client identifying the data quality issues and strategies to mitigate these issues by quoting referencing to the ‘Data Quality Framework Table’.